georgian-io/GAL/GenAI for Vision/text-to-image.md

 ## 7. Getting Started

-For StableDiffusion, we have an example notebook setup for you at `examples/stable_diffusion.ipynb` (we've tested this on Colab free, you just need to use a T4 GPU!).
-Midjourney is currently available only through their [Discord](https://discord.com/invite/midjourney) server, so we recommend you try it out there instead.
-For OpenAI, we have an example notebook setup for you at `examples/openai.ipynb` (you can run this locally).
+* For StableDiffusion, we have an example notebook setup for you at `examples/stable_diffusion.ipynb` (we've tested this on Colab free, you just need to use a T4 GPU!).
+If you don't want to go through code at the moment, you could just play around with [StabilityAI's HuggingFace Space](https://huggingface.co/spaces/stabilityai/stable-diffusion).

+* Midjourney is currently available only through their [Discord](https://discord.com/invite/midjourney) server, so we recommend you try it out there instead.

+* For OpenAI, we have an example notebook setup for you at `examples/openai.ipynb` (you can run this locally).
 Note that you will need to provide an OpenAI key and you will be charged for using it (approx $0.016 / 256x256 image).
 If you just want to play around with the model, we suggest using the [website](https://labs.openai.com/) which offers limited free credits to generate images with.

 [[Back to top]](#)